akinsho/toggleterm.nvim/README.md

 ## Why?

 Neovim's terminal is a very cool, but not super ergonomic tool to use.
 I find that I often want to set a process going and leave it continue to run in the background.
-I don't need to see it all the time though just be able to refer back to it at intervals.
+I don't need to see it all the time though.
+I just need to be able to refer back to it at intervals.
 I also sometimes want to create a new terminal and run a few commands.
+Which may or may not be related to the ongoing process.

-Sometimes I want these side by side and I _really_ want these terminals to be easy to access and not clutter my buffer list.
+Sometimes I want these side by side, and I _really_ want these terminals to be easy to access and not clutter my buffer list.
-I also want my terminal to look different from non terminal buffers so I use `winhighlight` to darken them based on the `Normal` background colour.
+I also want my terminal to look different from non-terminal buffers so I use `winhighlight` to darken them based on the `Normal` background colour.

 This is the exact use case this was designed for.
 If that's your use case this might work for you.
 If not there are a lot of